adamrodrigues11/adamrodrigues11/README.md

 I'm a full-stack web developer with a background in Mathematical Physics and teaching.

-💬 Ask me about why I like to ski uphill 🎿 or what I'm currently reading 📖 <br>
-⚡ Fun fact: I play keys 🎹 and guitar 🎸 in a band called The Dingos

 ### What I'm Currently Working On:

 - Finding an exciting junior full-stack developer position :)